CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

 ## Task 2: Onboard an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes

-In this Task you will be connecting an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes and will be enabling custom features by adding an Azure Arc data services extension and a custom location on the Azure Arc-enabled Kubernetes cluster.
+In this task you will be connecting an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes and will be enabling custom features by adding an Azure Arc data services extension and a custom location on the Azure Arc-enabled Kubernetes cluster.

-1. Also, you should reword this to: Run the below command to connect the existing Kubernetes to your Azure subscription using Azure Arc-enabled Kubernetes.
-Once you run the below command, it will take a few minutes to onboard the cluster to Azure Arc.
+1. Run the below command to connect the existing Kubernetes to your Azure subscription using Azure Arc-enabled Kubernetes.
+Once you've run the command, it will take a few minutes to onboard the cluster to Azure Arc.

    ```
    az connectedk8s connect --name Arc-Data-Demo-DirectMode --resource-group azure-arc
    ```

-   > **Note:** We have already defined your Cluster name and Azure resource group name in the above commands, If you are trying this in your own subscription, please make sure that you have entered correct details.
+   > **Note:** We have already defined your Cluster name and Azure resource group name in the above commands.
+If you are trying this in your own subscription, please make sure that you have entered the correct details.

 1. Once the previous command is executed successfully, the provisioning state in output will show as succeeded.